Frequently Asked Questions

 After the initial fitting of the prosthesis, you will need at least one appointment a month later to assess that the fit is still accurate.

 It is also necessary for you to return to see your ocularist on an annual basis to have the prosthesis repolished.
-This enables the protein deposit to be removed and to restore its lustre/shine.
+This enables the protein deposits to be removed and to restore its lustre/shine.
 This appointment also provides an opportunity to make any adjustments and to provide you with the best possible appearance and comfort.

 No!
 The prosthesis should be removed every one or two months and cleaned to remove any protein deposits that may have accumulated on its surface.
 If you have been fitted with a scleral shell, this should be removed each night.
 See Care & Hygiene